Stand by, if you would, on audio soundbite number 28.

 I had the supplier stop the rental and I bought the damn thing.

-For Medicare to spend so much more for a rental in situations when a cheaper purchase makes so much more sense.
+It's ridiculous for Medicare to spend so much more for a rental in situations when a cheaper purchase makes so much more sense.

 It is ridiculous.

-And this is, I'm sure one of a thousand million examples.
+And this is, I'm sure, one of a thousand million examples throughout government, not just wheelchairs, but everything else practically.

-An Internet search shows that those prices are at least twice the retail cost, in some cases much more.
+An internet search shows that those prices are at least twice the retail cost, in some cases much more.

-A lightweight wheelchair similar to the one Siegel bought is available for as little as $99.
+A lightweight wheelchair similar to the one Siegel bought is available for as little as $99, eight times less than the Medicare rent price.

 For more than 20 years, Medicare has used a fee schedule set by Congress to determine reimbursement rates for wheelchairs and other medical equipment.